23W-GBAC/udehadaeze/automationBlog.md

 Welcome to the final chapter of Ada’s BMI Calculator Blog Series.
 In this concluding post, we reflect on the journey, highlight key achievements, and explore the impact of this innovative health project.

+**Celebrating Personal Milestones:**

+Reflecting on Ada’s BMI Calculator journey, it’s not just a celebration of a project but a personal milestone for me.
+As a first-time software developer, crafting and launching Ada’s BMI Calculator signifies immense growth and accomplishment.
+From the initial concept to the refined implementation, this journey has been a testament to dedication, learning, and the power of embarking on new challenges independently.

 **Project Highlights:**

 **Problem and Context of the Automation:**